 Congratulations to the following HOTO (Humans of Texas-Oklahoma) Articles!
-Not only did they score a perfect 5/5, but they have also managed to write an authentic, engaging, and captivating article that documents and shares their Key Club experience with the rest of the district.
+Not only did they earn a perfect score, but they have also managed to write an authentic, engaging, and captivating article that documents and shares their Key Club experience with the rest of the district.
 Use these as inspiration for your next HOTO article!

 Top HOTO Articles